Robert-Kurczak/PiGarden/README.md

 ## Setup
-Everything in "pi" folder needs to be placed in home directory - /home/pi by default Web page, which is in html folder needs to be placed in apache website directory - /var/www/html by default PiGarden-Database.sql is my database schema dump.
+Everything in "pi" folder needs to be placed in home directory - /home/pi by default

+Web page, which is in "html" folder needs to be placed in apache website directory - /var/www/html by default

+PiGarden-Database.sql is my database schema dump.
 Database from this file must be created on MariaDB engine.

 ## Hardware